peasantbird/tp/docs/UserGuide.md

 ### Editing a buyer: `bedit`

-Edit the priority and other information of your buyer with ease.
+Congratulations on adding buyers and sellers!
+Now, when you have time to review your client's information, you can fill in additional information about buyers, or edit their existing information.

 The `bedit` command allows you to edit any information about your buyer, so that you can capture the dynamic needs of your client.
-Select the buyer to edit by their index number.
+To select the buyer you want to edit, just indicate their index number.

 <box type="info" seamless>